Jon Jacobs: Biography

-The estate of his late father Adrian Jacobs attempted to sue J. K. Rowling and Bloomsbury Inc. for plagiarism of Adrian Jacobs's book Willy the Wizard in the Harry Potter series.
-However, the case was dismissed after security of costs were not paid to the court.

-In 2008, Jacobs founded NEVERDIE Studios to create entertainment driven virtual worlds on the Entropia Platform.
+In 2008, Jacobs founded NEVERDIE Studios to create entertainment-driven virtual worlds on the Entropia Platform.
 Planets produced by NEVERDIE Studios have included Rocktropia and Next Island.

-In 2011, NEVERDIE Studios started working with Universal Pictures; the first title to launch was Hunt The Thing, a film length MMO inspired by both John Carpenter's 1982 version of The Thing and the 2011 prequel.
+Also in 2011, NEVERDIE Studios started working with Universal Pictures; the first title to launch was Hunt The Thing, a film-length MMO inspired by both John Carpenter's 1982 version of The Thing and the 2011 prequel.

 In 2015 NEVERDIE Studios announced the launch of a new virtual King Kong trilogy in collaboration with Universal Licensing and Partnerships, set in the ROCKtropia virtual world and based on the 2005 film King Kong, directed by Peter Jackson.
-The first title in the trilogy, Zombie King, features the tag line "King Kong is Back! ...From the Dead!"
+The first title in the trilogy, Zombie King, features the tagline "King Kong is Back! ...From the Dead!"

-On 27 March 2016 Jon Jacobs became the "First President of Virtual Reality".
-He proclaimed himself to be a democratic capitalist and pledged to create a billion jobs in virtual reality.

 In April 2016 Jon Jacobs revealed his plan to create three million jobs in virtual reality by 2030 through the privatization of teleportation, the primary public transport system in the MMO Entropia Universe.

 In 2019 Jacobs acted in the role of Walt Warshaw in the psychological thriller Lost Angelas.
-Jacobs won the Outstanding Performance Award at Method Fest Independent Film Festival in Beverly Hills alongside Ethan Hawke who tied for Best Actor and Best Supporting Actor winner Edward James Olmos.
+Jacobs won the Outstanding Performance Award at Method Fest Independent Film Festival.

+In 2023 Jon Jacobs won the "Seymour Cassel Award for Best Actor" at the Oldenburg International Film Festival for his portrayal of indie film producer Cassian Elwes in Elwes' directorial debut Passenger C.